krixmercades/amtgard-rop-skill/README.md

 Rules of Play is always the authority — where this tool and the current official rulebook ever disagree, the official rulebook governs.

-*Unofficial; built by a Celestial Kingdom member, not affiliated with or endorsed by Amtgard International.
+*Unofficial; Not affiliated with or endorsed by Amtgard International.
 All rulebook content © Amtgard International — see [Copyright & Trademark](#copyright--trademark).*